osherjacobs/LabWork_Findings/bad-successor-lab-writeup-v3.md

 ## Conclusions

 The Bad Successor dMSA attack primitive is viable at the protocol and KDC level on unpatched Windows Server 2025 DCs.
-Public tooling cannot currently complete the attack chain end-to-end without modification.
+Public tooling -at least that I was able to find- cannot currently complete the attack chain end-to-end without modification.
 This creates a gap between theoretical exploitability and practical weaponization.

 The SpecterOps demonstration (October 2025) suggests their chain relied on functionality not currently present in public tooling.